MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/exclude-or-uninstall-previous-sync-client.md

 # Control Groove.exe installation when deploying Office using Click-to-Run

 > [!IMPORTANT]
-> Support for the previous OneDrive for Business sync app (Groove.exe) will end on January 11, 2021.
-On February 1, 2021, users will no longer be able to sync OneDrive or SharePoint files in Microsoft 365 by using Groove.exe.
+> Support for the previous OneDrive for Business sync app (Groove.exe) ended on January 11, 2021.
+As of February 1, 2021, users can longer sync OneDrive or SharePoint files in Microsoft 365 by using Groove.exe.
 Groove.exe will continue to work only for files in SharePoint Server.

 Starting in October 2017, we changed how the previous OneDrive for Business sync app installs for enterprise customers who deploy Office 2013 or 2016 by using Click-to-Run.